-Hiratsuka has been instrumental in the ServiceNow training programme in Japan, initiating training in Japanese and leading workshops.
+Hiratsuka has been instrumental in the ServiceNow training program in Japan, initiating training in Japanese and leading workshops.
 The technology, enterprisewide workflows, and experiences at the company attracted him to ServiceNow, but they’re not what keep him engaged.

 “While the ServiceNow capabilities are evolving at lightning pace, the overriding mission stays front and center—making work better for everyone,” he says.
-“That opened my eyes and made me realise that ServiceNow was somewhere I could find real purpose.”
+“That opened my eyes and made me realize that ServiceNow was somewhere I could find real purpose.”

 For Cesar Augusto Negri de Oliveira, working as a Certified ServiceNow Administrator at British Telecom (BT) in Hungary gives him both personal and job satisfaction.
 “It’s also really helped me to accelerate my career,” he says.
 “Since becoming involved, I’ve been promoted, and people come to me every day to ask about ServiceNow.”

 De Oliveira isn’t alone.
 According to an IDC survey, 69% of those with ServiceNow certification say it’s had a positive impact on their career.
-In addition, certified ServiceNow professionals are promoted three to 12 months faster than others and realise on average a 23% increase in total compensation.1
+In addition, certified ServiceNow professionals are promoted three to 12 months faster than others and realize on average a 23% increase in total compensation.1

 “ServiceNow was an express train picking up steam,” says Gene Manuel, and he wanted to get on board.
 After experimenting with a ServiceNow personal developer instance to gain knowledge and experience, Manuel took a job as a business analyst at a large insurance company.